openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 -  An entity imported from a compilation unit, or
 -  A member of some class or interface.

+A :index:`compile-time error` occurs if *qualifiedName* refers to a name that is undefined or inaccessible, or if ambiguity occurs while resolving the name.

 .. index::
    qualified name